Julije Balović: Sailing career

-Balović began his sailing career in the Venetian navy as ship's scribe and gradually advanced to the ranks of pilot, lieutenant, captain and finally shipmaster.
+Balović began his sailing career in the Venetian navy as a ship's scribe and gradually advanced to the ranks of pilot, lieutenant, captain and finally shipmaster.
 He served on different ships including "Santa Croce", "Santa Antonio" and "Santa Cristoforo".
 Balović participated in numerous naval battles with pirates from Tripoli and Ulcinj near Durazzo and Šćedro and also in some larger military conflicts like Siege of Corfu, Battle of Preveza, Saseno and Battle of Vonjice.
 At the beginning of 1715 he was commander of frigate from Perast that together with ship of Venetian fleet commander Lorenzo Bragadin blocked two galleys of Ulcinj pirates from in one port in Venetian Albania.
-On that occasion he demonstrated his perfect knowledge of Albanian coast.
+On that occasion, he demonstrated his perfect knowledge of the Albanian coast.

 Balović was the second generation of honorary guards and the keepers of the doge's standard on the Venetian flagship, which was also the position held by his father Matija.
 For his merits Balović has received a numerous diplomas and gratitude letters from different Venetian authorities.
 His sailing career lasted until 1718.